BDC Hamburger Icon

 How do employee expense reimbursements work?

-Employee expense reimbursement is when employers pay funds back to employees who have used their own money to pay for business-related expenses.
-Employees are usually not required to report expense reimbursements as either income or wages.
-According to the IRS Employer’s Tax Guide (Publication 15), if the business has an “accountable plan,” it doesn’t have to count expense reimbursements as part of its employees’ wages.
+According to the IRS Employer’s Tax Guide (Publication 15), if the business has an “accountable plan,” it doesn’t have to count expense reimbursements as part of its employees’ wages, meaning the money is not subject to taxation.
+This setup is typically most desirable for employees and employers.

 To qualify as an accountable plan, an expense reimbursement policy must meet the following conditions:

-• The employee must pay or incur the allowable expense while performing services for their employer.
-The reimbursement must apply specifically to the expenses and cannot be an amount that would have been considered the employee’s wages.
+• Work-related expense requirement: The employee must pay or incur the allowable expense while performing services for their employer.
+The reimbursement must apply only to business expenses and cannot be an amount that would have been considered the employee’s wages.

-• The employee must provide evidence to substantiate the business expenses.
-The evidence must outline the amount of the expense, when and where the employee incurred the expense, and the purpose of the expense.
-Business expenses must be submitted within a reasonable amount of time after the expenses were incurred.
+• Documentation requirement: The employee must provide evidence to substantiate the business expenses, including the amount, date, location and purpose.
+Business expenses must be submitted within a reasonable time after they were incurred.

 TipBottom line

-Make sure your plan is considered an “accountable plan” to qualify for tax deductions.
-Otherwise, the IRS could see your reimbursements as taxable wages.
+To qualify for tax deductions and maintain proper compensation management, ensure your plan is considered an "accountable plan."
+Otherwise, the IRS may classify your reimbursements as taxable wages.

-• The employee does not provide receipts or other documentation to substantiate their expenses in a timely manner.
+• Lack of documentation: The employee does not provide receipts or other documentation to substantiate their expenses in a timely manner.

-• The employer advances an amount to cover the employee’s business-related expenses, and the employee does not return the unspent amount in a timely manner.
+• Unreturned excess funds: The employer advances an amount to cover the employee’s business-related expenses, but the employee does not return the unspent amount in a timely manner.

-• The employer advances an amount to the employee with no reasonable expectation that the employee will use the amount for business expenses.
+• No business purpose: The employer advances an amount to the employee with no reasonable expectation that the employee will use the amount for business expenses.

 Did You Know?Did you know